top of page

 “When you besiege a city for many days to wage war against it to capture it, you shall not destroy its trees by wielding an ax against them, for you may eat from them (20:19) One who breaks vessels, tears clothes, demolishes a building, stops up a spring, or disposes of food in a ruinous manner, transgresses the prohibition of lo tashchit (do not destroy)”.
 Mishneh Torah, Laws of Kings 6, cited at Chabad.org [1]

-The question of “for is the tree of the field Man…?” is unusual.
+The question “Is a man a the tree of the field…?” is unusual.
 This passage says something stranger when translated literally,

 כי האדם עץ השדה